Uber CEO apologizes for “mistakes” after London license blow

 “This is absolutely an area where we want to go further,” he added.

-Concerns about how Uber approaches reporting serious crimes was one of the four areas listed by TfL in its announcement that it would not be renewing Uber’s license, after the Met Police contacted the regulator with “significant concerns” that Uber only reports less serious allegations and deliberately avoids reporting more serious incidents to try to avoid damage to its reputation.
+Concerns about how Uber approaches reporting serious crimes was one of the four areas listed by TfL in its announcement that it would not be renewing Uber’s license, after the Met Police contacted the regulator detailing “significant concern” that Uber only reports less serious allegations and deliberately avoids reporting more serious complaints made by its users to try to avoid damage to its reputation.

+“My concern is twofold, firstly it seems [Uber] are deciding what to report (less serious matters / less damaging to reputation over serious offences) and secondly by not reporting to police promptly they are allowing situations to develop that clearly affect the safety and security of the public,” wrote the Met Police’s Neil Billany in the letter to TfL.

 “We were surprised by that letter from the Met Police because they haven’t raised any concerns direct to us,” said Jones on that, while also admitting to the aforementioned “mistake” in one instance.